motdotla/dotenv/README.md

 ## Agents

-> Software is changing, and dotenv must change with it—that is why we built [dotenvx as2](https://dotenvx.com/as2).
+> Software is changing, and dotenv must change with it—that is why I built [agentic secret stoarge (AS2)](https://dotenvx.com/as2).
 Agents run code without humans at terminals, so plaintext `.env` files are the wrong primitive.
 AS2 is built for autonomous software: encrypted by default, zero console access, and cryptography‑first delivery that keeps operators out of the loop.
 It is backed by Vestauth, the trusted, pioneering auth layer for agents—giving each agent a cryptographic identity so requests are signed with private keys and verified with public keys.
-No shared secrets to leak.
+No shared secrets to leak. - [motdotla](https://mot.la)
 >
-> If you are writing agentic code here is how to get started:

 Install <a href="https://github.com/vestauth/vestauth">vestauth</a> and initialize your agent.